 1. Determine Where You Will Hang The Lights

-Hanging outdoor string lights on stucco can add an attractive touch to your home.
-There are a few things you need to consider before purchasing these lights, including the size of the light fixture and the type of stucco used.
+There are a few things you need to consider before purchasing these light, including the size of the light fixture and the type of stucco used.

-If you are hanging string lights close to a roofline or other high spot, it is important that you use a sturdy light fixture with a long cord.
-If the cord is too short, the light will be at an awkward angle and may not look as good as it could.
+If you are hanging rope lights close to a roofline or other high spot, it is important that you use a sturdy light fixture with a long cord.
+If the cord is too short, the lamps will be at an awkward angle and may not look as good as it could.

 You should also make sure that the type of stucco used is compatible with outdoor lighting.
 Some types of stucco are porous and may let water into the metal wires in replacement fixtures, causing them to rust.

-Hang outdoor string lights on stucco to add a touch of elegance to your yard or patio.
-The lights can be placed almost anywhere and will give off a beautiful glow in the evening.
-There are several ways to string the lights up, and each has its own advantages.
+Hang light on stucco to add a touch of elegance to your yard or patio.
+It can be placed almost anywhere and will give off a beautiful glow in the evening.
+There are several ways :

 2. Choose The Right Lights

-Some lights are more sensitive to light than others and even though they may have been designed with thousands of hours of exposure to light, they will still be able to be hung on stucco without getting out of control.
+Some light are more sensitive to illumination than others and even though they may have been designed with thousands of hours of exposure to light, they will still be able to be hung on stucco without getting out of control.

 3. Choose The Mounting Locations